FoxyCart/foxyshop/readme.txt

 = Next =
 * Connecting featured images that weren't uploaded to the product
+* A custom image size called "featured" won't take over the featured image functionality any more

 = 4.5.3 =
 * Adding Magnific as the new default lightbox